-The rhythm in a healthy rabbit shows a sinus.
+The rhythm in a healthy rabbit shows a sine.
 It excludes respiratory sinus arrhythmia (RSA), as there is no influence of breathing on the flow of sympathetic and vagus impulses to the sinoatrial node.

 The obtained electrocardiogram, which shows a series of waves, will provide information about the pacemaker (part that triggers each heartbeat), about the nerve conduction pathways of the heart, and the rate and rhythm of the heart.
 The different waves are called named P, Q, R, S, and T and follow in alphabetical order:

-the P wave of the electrocardiogram is associated with the atrial contraction,
+P wave of the electrocardiogram is associated with the atrial contraction,

-the QRS series of waves is associated with ventricular contraction,
+QRS series of waves is associated with ventricular contraction,

-the T wave comes after the contraction.
+T wave comes after the contraction.